KeesCBakker/databricks-power-tools/README.md

 A Chrome Extension to add more features to to Databricks.

 ## Installation
-Can be installed from the Chrome Web Store: [link]
+Can be installed from the Chrome Web Store: https://chrome.google.com/webstore/detail/databricks-power-tools/mpffpmajkdieodggkakklfkghdiafhpo

+## Looking for a stylesheet?
+Check the <a href="themes/">themes folder</a>.

 ## Features